 - a.
 Services for which no charge is normally made in the absence of insurance. - b.
 Any type of fee or charge for handling medical records, filing a claim or missing a scheduled appointment. - c.
 Separate charges for services or supplies from an employee of a Hospital, laboratory or other institution; or an independent health care professional whose services are normally included in facility charges.

-4. Alternative Treatments, Pain Management, Wellness Programs
+4. Alternative Treatments, Pain Management, Wellness Programs a.
+Ambulance services that meet the following criteria are excluded:

 Charges for acupuncture, massage therapy, hypnotism and TENS unit, or services for chronic pain management programs.

 5. Ambulance Charges